 The first official investigative report was done by Capt.
 R.P.
 Campbell on July 6, 1859, or nearly two years after the incident took place in September, 1857.
 Capt.
 Campbell was ordered to investigate by the War Department on April 17, 1859.

 “These were the remains of a party of peaceful inhabitants of the United States, consisting of about 150, who were removing with their effects from… Arkansas to …California.
-These emigrants were here met by Mormons (assisted by such of the wretched Indians of the neighborhood as they could force or presuade to join them), and massacred, with the exception of such infant children that the Mormons thought too young to remember or tell of the affair.
+These emigrants were here met by Mormons (assisted by such of the wretched Indians of the neighborhood as they could force or persuade to join them), and massacred, with the exception of such infant children that the Mormons thought too young to remember or tell of the affair.

 “The Mormons had their faces painted so as to disguise themselves as Indians.
-The Mormons were led on by John D. Lee, then a high dignitary in the self-styled Church of Jesus Christ of Latter-Day Saints, and Isacc Haight, now a dignitary in the same.”
+The Mormons were led on by John D. Lee, then a high dignitary in the self-styled Church of Jesus Christ of Latter-Day Saints, and Isaac Haight, now a dignitary in the same.”

-After “12 to 15 of them were killed” by surprise attack, Judge Lee “told them that if they would surrender themselves and give their property to the Indians, that the Mormons would conduct them safely back to Cedar City.
+After “12 to 15 of them were killed” by surprise attack, Lee “told them that if they would surrender themselves and give their property to the Indians, that the Mormons would conduct them safely back to Cedar City.
 They were taken about a mile and a half from the spring, where they, their wives, and their children, were ruthlessly killed.

-“The infants were taken to Cedar City, where they were either sold or given away to such of the Mormons as desired them… The property of the emmigrants was taken to Cedar City, where it was put up at public auction and sold.”
+“The infants were taken to Cedar City, where they were either sold or given away to such of the Mormons as desired them… The property of the emigrants was taken to Cedar City, where it was put up at public auction and sold.”

 Assistant Surgeon Charles Brewer, who was with Capt.
 Campbell, stated “Some of the remains above referred to were found upon the surface of the ground, with a little earth partially covering them, and at the place where the men were massacred; some lightly burned, but the majority were scattered about upon the plain. many of the skulls bore marks of violence, being pieced with bullet holes or shattered by heavy blows or cleft with some sharp-edged instrument.
 The bones were bleached and own by long exposure to the elements, and bore the impress of teeth of wolves and other wild animals.”